Blackpig/claude-setup/update-cliignore.md

 4. Update .claude/project-info.md to add CRITICAL CONTEXT SECTION if not already present:

+   First, verify the database type is correct:
+   - Read .env file and check DB_CONNECTION value
+   - If DB_CONNECTION=mysql → Database is MySQL
+   - If DB_CONNECTION=pgsql → Database is PostgreSQL
+   - If DB_CONNECTION=sqlite → Database is SQLite
+   - If project-info.md has wrong database, correct it to match .env

    Add at the VERY TOP (before all other content):

    ```markdown